I lost a feline soul mate to cancer, so I vowed to do everything I can to prevent that from ever happening again.

 There have been impressive findings about chlorophyll’s anti-cancer properties.
 B17, while not researched as much, is reputed to have a fascinating ability to fight cancer.
 I first read about B17 (also known as laetrile) in an interesting and inspirational book called Outsmart Your Cancer by Tanya Harter Pierce.

 Give your cat wheat, oat, barley, and/or rye grass.
 Ideally organic.
-These grasses should not make your cat throw up, unless he needs to dislodge the occasional furball.
+These grasses should not always make your cat throw up, unless he needs to dislodge the occasional furball.
 I prefer wheat grass since it’s most often cited as having B17, although many sources just say “most grasses” have B17.
+(Note: Spirulina also contains chlorophyll.)

 3. BE OVERLY PROTECTIVE AGAINST COMMON TOXINS--in smoke, insecticides, cleaning products, and yard sprays.